harry-w-0919/2025-CDC-Modeling_and_ARIMA/readme.md

 # Section 1.
-Graphing and modeling
+Graphing and Modeling
 ### Please refer to "Modeling_Graphing.ipynb".

 # Section 2.
 Predicting the Future Value of Real Value Added (RVA) for Manufacturing Category